rnea7840/developer-portal/README.md

 Swagger docs will not display without also running [vets-api](https://github.com/department-of-veterans-affairs/vets-api) at localhost:3000

-## Deployments
+## Deploying

-The developer portal is automatically deployed to both [dev](https://dev-developer.va.gov/) and [staging](https://staging-developer.va.gov/) whenever changes are made to the master branch.
+The Developer Portal is automatically deployed to both [dev](https://dev-developer.va.gov/) and [staging](https://staging-developer.va.gov/) whenever changes are made to the master branch.

 Deploys to production are done manually in Jenkins by starting a Release Developer Portal job.